jonfernq/Learning/WSLUbuntu/README.md

 Please give me a simple C program to compile in WSL Ubuntu, along with instructions on how to compile.

-Sure, here's a simple C program that you can compile in WSL Ubuntu:
+Here's a simple C program that you can compile in WSL Ubuntu:

 ```arduino
 #include <stdio.h>